Seared or Grilled Shrimp with Retsina, Lemon, Pepper, and Coriander

 - 1 cup fresh strained lemon juice

-- Using a mortar and pestle, crush the peppercorns, coriander seeds, lemon zest, garlic, and salt.
+Using a mortar and pestle, crush the peppercorns, coriander seeds, lemon zest, garlic, and salt to taste.
 Whisk or shake together the lemon juice, half the retsina or ouzo, olive oil, and spice mixture.
 Divide the marinade in half.
-Place the shrimp in a stainless steel bowl, pour the marinade over them, toss well, cover and refrigerate for 30 minutes or up to three hours.
+Place the shrimp in a stainless steel bowl, pour half the marinade over them, toss well, cover and refrigerate for 30 minutes or up to three hours.
 Reserve remaining half of the marinade for serving the shrimp.

-- If using a broiler or barbecue, thread four shrimp each onto four 8-inch metal skewers.
+If using a broiler or barbecue, thread four shrimp each onto four 8-inch metal skewers.
 Thread the shrimp through at their thickest point, near the upper part of their body.
-Grill for about 4 minutes on each side, or until the shells turn bright red.
+Grill for about 4 minutes on each side, or until the shells turn bright red, brushing with the marinade.
 Remove and serve, either on the skewers or off.

 In a small saucepan deglaze the retsina or ouzo by heating it gently to burn off the alcohol.
 Whisk into the remaining half of the marinade and serve this as a dipping sauce for the shrimp.